-Away luggage was another smart luggage brand, that had integrated batteries, but they quickly added an option to make the battery pack removable.
+Away luggage was another smart luggage brand with integrated batteries, but they quickly added an option to make the battery pack removable.
 You could either follow their DIY instructions or take your suitcase to the nearest repair center and fix it for free.
-Because of the quick response, they managed to survive, and now are still growing strong.
-In fact, right now, they’re the most popular smart luggage brand on the market.
+Because of the quick response, they managed to survive and now are still growing strong.
+Right now, they’re the most popular smart luggage brand on the market.

 - Away luggage

 - Planet Traveler

 - Genius Pack

 - Arlo Skye

 Read Next: 16 Best Luggage Brands Compared